 - RG 16.50 If an external administrator or controller decides to lodge a supplementary statutory report, we request that the report focus on providing additional information on possible offences and misconduct and supporting evidence.
 We cannot act on every report of possible offences and misconduct and a concise report that focuses on information that is likely to support the existence of a breach will assist us to take further action where appropriate.
 If we require additional information to assist our assessment, we will contact the external administrator or controller.
 We do not expect that extensive time and costs should be incurred in preparing the report. - RG 16.51 In deciding whether to report, external administrators and controllers should carefully assess: - (a) the costs associated with undertaking any additional investigations required to prepare the report.
-The use of available funds to complete further inquiries should be carefully considered against the use of funds for other purposes-including the potential for returns to creditors and members; - (b) whether there is significant new information to report, given the content of the initial statutory report; and - (c) whether there is sufficient supporting evidence in relation to the possible misconduct.

-Note 1: In considering whether to prepare a supplementary statutory report, we encourage external administrators and controllers to consider the guidance relating to reports funded under the Assetless Administration Fund in Annexure A to Grant Guidelines: Allegations of possible misconduct-Substantiation guide on the ASIC website.
+The use of available funds to complete further inquiries should be carefully considered against the use of funds for other purposes-including the potential for returns to creditors and members; - (b) whether there is significant new information to report, given the content of the initial statutory report; - (c) whether there is sufficient supporting evidence in relation to the possible misconduct; and - (d) if unfunded, whether to apply for a grant under the Assetless Administration Fund for funding to carry out investigations and report (see RG 16.56).
+Note 1: In considering whether to prepare a supplementary statutory report, we encourage external administrators and controllers to consider the guidance relating to reports funded under the Assetless Administration Fund in Annexure A to Grant Guidelines: Allegations of possible misconduct-Substantiation guide (PDF 495 KB) on the ASIC website.
 Note 2: Information Sheet 151 ASIC's approach to enforcement (INFO 151) sets out guidance for people who report misconduct to ASIC and may also assist external administrators and controllers in assessing whether to complete a supplementary statutory report.